jemaxmars/jemaxmars/README.md

 - ✨ I’m currently working on a photosharing site called "se_project_spots"
 - 🌱 I’m currently a student at Tripleten's Software Engineering program.
 - 👯 I’m looking to collaborate on any sort web development project!
 I am open to any learning experience!
 - 💬 I feel very confident working with HTML & CSS.
-I really enjoy the front-end aspect of things as I get to show off my creative side!
+I really enjoy the front-end aspect of things because I get to show off my creative side!
 - 🤔 I just "scratched the surface" with javaScript, so I am a novice!
 I am eager to learn more about jS.
 Any help/suggestions are welcomed!
 - 💌 I can be reached on Discord @jemaxmars!
 - 😄 Pronouns: She/Her